michliu1212/De-noise-cantonese-audio-file/README.md

 ## 3. Evaluation
   ### 1. Google Speech-to-text
-  ### 2. Signal-to-noise ratio (SNR)
-  We know how the sound looks like before the mix.
-If the output and ground truth is near, it means it perform good.
-If the value of SNR is large, it means the difference between the ground truth and the output is small.
-While there are also some disavantage of using SNR, for example, it is highly affected by the volume of the output and input audio, if the output audio have a much lower volume, even from a human ears we hear exactly the same sound, it will shows a low SNR.
-  ### 3. Scale invariant signal-to-distortion ratio (SI-SDR)
-  If the difference in angle of the output and ground truth is big, the SI-SDR will be low.
-If the output and ground truth are parallel, the SI-SDR will be super big.

 ## 4. Elaborate the use case with Google cloud NLP API

 ## 5. Next Steps

 Slow down the speed of audio to check if it can be transcribed more accurately.
 Denoise with Deep Learning models (Source: https://sthalles.github.io/practical-deep-learning-audio-denoising/)